Leader of the Republican People's Party

-The Leader of the Republican People's Party (Cumhuriyet Halk Partisi Genel Başkanı) is the leader of the Republican People's Party (CHP), the main opposition party in Turkey. Özgür Özel has been the leader since 8 November 2023, succeeding Kemal Kılıçdaroğlu.
+The Leader of the Republican People's Party (Cumhuriyet Halk Partisi Genel Başkanı) is the leader of the Republican People's Party (CHP), the main opposition party in Turkey.
+Kemal Kılıçdaroğlu has been the leader between 2010-2023, and again since 21 May 2026, following the deposition of Özgür Özel.

 The CHP leader is elected by a majority vote during a convention of the CHP.
 According to the regulations of the CHP, the CHP leader is the head of all party organizations except disciplinary ones.